 So you’ve aimed at increasing your brand’s credibility online and sourced at Help a Reporter Out (HARO).
 But until now you’re having a hard time competing with million subscribers over the same email queries you’re eyeing for.

 Other PR experts also comment on the volume of emails they receive every day.
-It buries other messages, making it harder for them to run through one by one to see which one fits their expertise.
+It buries other messages, making it harder for them to run through one to see which one fits their expertise.

 Finding and interacting with a journalist can be daunting.
 In fact, 61% of PR pros admit it’s one of their greatest challenges.